Antonino D'Agostino

-Antonino D'Agostino (born 8 October 1978) is an Italian professional footballer who plays as a midfielder for ASD Monastir Kosmoto.
-He played in Serie A for Atalanta and Cagliari.
+Antonino D'Agostino (born 8 October 1978) is an Italian former professional footballer who played as a midfielder in Serie A for Atalanta and Cagliari.

 Career

 D'Agostino started his career at CND team Lascaris, and joined Serie C2 team U.S. Pro Vercelli Calcio in 1998.
 He was spotted by Serie B team Treviso F.B.C.
 1993 in January 2003 on co-ownership deal, and Treviso obtain full ownership a year later.

 Atalanta

 D'Agostino was sold to Udinese Calcio in June 2005.
 However, on 1 July 2005, D'Agostino was sold to Atalanta B.C. in a co-ownership deal for €800,000 in a five-year contract, as part of a mega swap deal with the relegated side.
 (Manfredini and D'Agostino to Atalanta for €2 million; 50% registration rights of Motta (€2.05 million), Rossini (€450,000) and Morosini; 100% registration rights of Gotti and Natali to Udinese for undisclosed fees.)

 In June 2006, Atalanta signed D'Agostino outright for free; Udinese signed Morosini for an undisclosed fee, Rossini for free.

 He was loaned to Cagliari in the same summer, playing his first Serie A season.
 The club decided not to sign him at the end of season.

 On 2 February 2009, he was loaned to Parma.
 On 17 July 2009, his contract with Atalanta was mutually terminated.